johnedstone/gphotos-upload/README.md

   --album album_name    Name of photo album to create (if it doesn't exist).
 Any uploaded photos will be added to this album.
-  --log log_file        Name of output file for log messages --dry-run             Prints photo file list and exits --dry-run-plus        Prints photo file list and checks to see if files would be updated, so --min adjustments can be made --debug               turn on debug logging --recurse {none,once,all}
+  --log log_file        Name of output file for log messages --dry-run             Prints photo file list and exits --dry-run-plus        Not implemented, yet.
+Prints photo file list and checks to see if files would be updated, so --min adjustments can be made
+  --debug               turn on debug logging --recurse {none,once,all}
                         Default: once